Corporate Governance and Compliance

 - Developing procedures for identifying and receiving whistleblower complaints, including complaints of retaliation in connection with alleged whistleblowing activity

 - Initiating and completing investigations of whistleblower and retaliation complaints, including providing guidance in the determination of organizational and personnel issues

 - Developing and implementing internal mechanisms for addressing and responding to whistleblower and retaliation complaints that can assist in litigation avoidance

 - Counseling and representing clients in connection with administrative proceedings involving whistleblower claims of all types, including under Sarbanes-Oxley

-- Defense of employers in administrative and judicial proceedings alleging retaliation and violation of whistleblower protections (for example, click here to read about one of our successful defenses in a whistleblower proceeding).
+- Defense of employers in administrative and judicial proceedings alleging retaliation and violation of whistleblower protections.

 - Analysis of a client's foreign operations and those of its subsidiaries, affiliates, joint venture partners, and major suppliers and customers.
 We have immediate access to sophisticated advice from lawyers with hands-on, local knowledge to provide seamless worldwide advice and representation to our clients.